-KEYWORDS: Biography, Arts; Christine de Pizan, Women advocator, Poetry, Writer, Feminism, Medieval literature, France, 15th century.
+KEYWORDS: Christine de Pizan, Women advocator, Medieval literature, Arts, France, 15th century

 SHE THOUGHT IT

-Christine de Pizan was a medieval educated woman who loved studying and literature.
-First she lived at court but ended up as a close-to-poverty widow.
+Christine de Pizan was an educated woman that lived in medieval times, who loved studying and literature.
+Initially, she lived at court but ended up as a widow who lived close to the poverty line.
 To support herself and her family when bad times arrived, she created a copyist workshop where she would edit and copy the books she was writing.
-As Laurenzi states: “She was one of the first femmes de lettres that turned intellectual practice into a profession editing the books she wrote in her copyist workshop”¹ (My translation) (p.
+As Laurenzi states: “She was one of the first femmes de lettres that turned intellectual practice into a profession, editing the books she wrote in her copyist workshop”¹ (My translation) (p.
 305).
-Her anger, sadness, intelligence, creativity and detailed knowledge of literature made her write breathtaking ballads, poems and songs, turning her into a famous writer that counted on various wealthy, cultured patrons.
+Her anger, sadness, intelligence, creativity, and detailed knowledge of literature enabledher to write breath-taking ballads, poems and songs, turning her into a famous writer that counted on various wealthy, cultured patrons.

-This magnificent artwork retrieves the lives and achievements of hundreds of women in history, mythology and her own time (she includes stories about her own neighbours) to show the world, and specially men, how women are capable of many deeds.
-She fights every misogynist reason with examples of notable women and eloquent logical proof, creating at the same time a kind of woman encyclopaedia and an utopian space for women to live safely (she does this a hundred years before Thomas More started his own Utopia, known as the first of the kind.)
-The book starts with a monologue of Christine:
+At that point, she decided then that fighting for women equality with intelligence and through literature was her life´s purpose.
+Shifting to prose because it allows better argumentation, she wrote her most famous piece: La cité des dames, or The book of the City of Ladies (1405).
+This magnificent piece of work retrieves the lives and achievements of hundreds of women in history, mythology, and from her own time (she includes stories about her own neighbours) to show the world, especially men, how women are capable of many great deeds.
+She fights eachmisogynist argumentwith examples of notable women and eloquent logical proof, creating, at the same time, a kind of woman’s encyclopaedia and a utopian space for women to live safely (she did this a hundred years before Thomas More started his own Utopia, known as the first of its kind.)
+The book starts with one of Christine’s monologues:

-The intellectual debate that was originated would spread through the centuries until the French Revolution.¹ (p.
+The intellectual debate that the book instigated would spread throughout the centuries until the French Revolution.¹ (p.
 303) Christine de Pizan continues to be relevant today, as Hicks states: “It is therefore not so much that Christine’s feminist consciousness in the City is surprisingly modern, but rather […] that the problems facing women in our own time are so surprisingly archaic.
 They too have survived”³ (p.
-13)
+13).

-Christine kept on writing on the topic for 30 years.
+Christine herself kept on writing on the topic for 30 years.

-Daughter of Thomas de Pizan (Tomasso di Benvenuto da Pizzano), medical doctor and astrologer educated in the prestigious University of Bologna, Christine de Pizan was born in Venice.
+Daughter of Thomas de Pizan (Tomasso di Benvenuto da Pizzano), medical doctor and astrologer educated atthe prestigious University of Bologna, Christine de Pizan was born in Venice.
 Thomas de Pizan was appointed to court by Charles V of France and therefore he and his family moved to Paris in 1369.
-Young Christine would accompany her father to court and because of it she was able to access the colossal palace’s library.
-She received a extensive education as any (rich) boy would have because her father would not bend in this matter.
-In 1380 she would marry her love Etienne du Castel who encouraged her to pursue her studies as her father had also done.
+Young Christine would accompany her father to court and, as a result, she was able to access the colossal palace’s library.
+She received as extensive an education as any (rich) boy would have done at the time, because her father would not be swayed otherwise in this matter.
+In 1380, she would marry her love, Etienne du Castel, who encouraged her to pursue her studies as her father had also done.

-In 1387 Christine´s father died and soon after, in 1389 her husband died as well.
-Young Christine (only aged 25) was left alone with three kids, a widowed mother and an orphan niece and no income or way to support them⁴. (p.
+In 1387, Christine´s father died and soon after, in 1389, her husband died as well.
+Young Christine (agedonly 25) was left alone with three children, a widowed mother, and an orphaned niece, and no income or way ofsupporting them⁴. (p.
 13).
-Her father had contracted debts and the family’s connection to the monarchy ended.
-Furthermore as a woman she could not access her dead husband’s money for which she plead over long years.
+Her father had contracted debts and the family’s connection to the monarchy had ended.
+Furthermore, as a woman, she had no access to her dead husband’s money, for which she had to plead over many long years.

 However, Christine was not the kind of person to despair.
 In that event, she turned herself to writing.
-She started with poetry, “her first poems being ballades of lost love written to the memory of her husband.
-These verses met with success, and she continued writing ballads, rondeaux, lays”⁵ (p.1).
+She started with poetry, “her first poems being ballads of lost love written in memory of her husband.
+These verses met with success, and she continued writing ballads, rondeaux, and lays”⁵ (p.1).
 She became famous and started a copyist workshop to copy her own manuscripts and later sell them.
-“Among her patrons were Louis I, duke of Orléans; the duke of Berry; Philip II the Bold of Burgundy; Queen Isabella of Bavaria; and, in England, the 4th earl of Salisbury.”⁵ (p.1)
+“Among her patrons were Louis I, Duke of Orleans; the Duke of Berry; Philip II the Bold of Burgundy; Queen Isabella of Bavaria; and, in England, the 4th Earl of Salisbury.”⁵ (p.1)

-Ergo, in 1399 she started what would later be known as la querelle des femmes.
-In this year Christine composed a poem answering to Jean de Meun´s second part of Le Roman de la Rose in which he gave an extremely misogynist view of womankind.
-She replied point by point, condemning him for his mistaken allegations, for his slander of women.
-And many poets, thinkers and intellectuals replied.
-Having women as the main topic in their discussion the letters where published and followed by the general public.
-This public debate was held for a long time and there was plenty participation in it.
+Ergo, in 1399, she started what would later be known as la querelle des femmes.
+In this year Christine composed a poem answering to Jean de Meun´s second part of Le Roman de la Rose, in which he gave an extremely misogynist view of womankind.
+She replied to it point by point, condemning him for his mistaken allegationsand for his slander of women, and many poets, thinkers, and intellectuals replied.
+Having women as the main topic in their discussion, the letters where published and followed by the general public.
+This public debate was held for a long time and there was plenty of participation in it.

 SHE SAID IT